The Escape Orbit

-The Escape Orbit (British title: Open Prison) is a science fiction novel by northern Irish author James White, first published in 1964 in the magazine New Worlds.
-It was a finalist at the Nebula Award.
+The Escape Orbit (British title: Open Prison) is a science fiction novel by northern Irish author James White.
+It was first published in serial form in 1964 under the name "Open Prison" in the magazine New Worlds.
+It was nominated for best novel in the 1965 Nebula Awards.

 It tells the story of a human, Warren, who is abandoned on a prison planet by an alien race, the Bugs, who are warring against Earth.
 Here he finds a society created by the other human prisoners.
 To avoid a civil war between the factions which have formed by the years, he organizes a successful escape from the planet.